 Greetings to all our members and visitors!

-The CAI Summer School will be held on 18th-
+The CAI Summer School was held on 18th-

 Dr. Raoul McLaughlin has recently published his book "The Roman Empire and the Silk Routes: The Ancient World Economy and the Empires of Parthia, Central Asia and Han China".
 More information can be found in the publications section of the website.

 The Classical Association in Northern Ireland website may be accessed at this link.
 Full of interesting news and updates on all things classical!
 We send congratulations to the team at Queen's University for the trojan work that has been put into this excellent information facility.